distribusion/retailer_api_documentation/source/includes/_marketing_carriers.md

             "terms": "Issued subject to National Express Conditions of Carriage, which can be viewed at \r\n<a href=\"https://www.nationalexpress.com/en/help/conditions-of-carriage\" target=\"blank\">https://www.nationalexpress.com/en/help/conditions-of-carriage</a>", "flight_number_required": false,
             "has_mobile_tickets": false,
-            "booking_fee": 116,
+            "tickets_validity_in_hours": null,
+            "tickets_validity_info": "In case of traveling from/to an airport this ticket is valid for 12 hours after the departure time stated above.", "booking_fee": 116,
             "cancellation_fee": 0,
             "cancellation_cutoff": null